 Sam is also on the Board of Directors of the IFA.

-Disrespecting LGBTI identity.
-A unique form of elder abuse
+Disrespecting LGBTI identity – A unique form of elder abuse

-Samantha Edmonds, Ageing with Pride, Australia
+Ms. Samantha Edmonds, Ageing With Pride

 Over the past decade there has been an increasing recognition of the abuse of older people as an issue that needs to be responded to in its own right.
 Elder abuse occurs within the context of ageism and a complex intersection of individual, relational, societal and community attitudes and factors.
 There is no one type of older person that is potentially at risk from elder abuse and there is no one person that is likely to cause the harm.
 It cuts across the whole of society and across all relationships and social groups.
 International indicators suggest that between 2% – 14% of older people experience elder abuse each year.